bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Running-Jupyter-Notebook/index.md

 ```
 Replace "your-dockerhub-username" with your actual DockerHub username.
 This command will build the Docker image and tag it with your DockerHub username and the name "your-dockerhub-username/jupyter-mnist-tensorflow".

-Step 3: Push the Docker Image to DockerHub
+**Step 3: Push the Docker Image to DockerHub**

-Once the build process is complete, Next, push the Docker image to DockerHub using the following command:
+Once the build process is complete, push the Docker image to DockerHub using the following command:

 ```bash
 docker push your-dockerhub-username/jupyter-mnist-tensorflow
 ```